It all started with the 1986 Donruss Jose Canseco Rated Rookie Card.

+“I found a domestic place to order wholesale bows by the dozen.
+However, there was a high minimum order value of $75.
+I asked my husband if I could please, please order $75 worth of bows and guaranteed him I could sell the extras to cover the cost.
+He agreed as long as I was able to cover the $75.
 The previous week he was with me when I bought 2 bows for $24.
 My daughter lost one of the bows the next day!
-He was furious and told me I couldn’t buy anymore.
+He was furious and told me I couldn’t buy any more.
 I sold the $75 worth of bows I purchased for $300 within 48 hours of receiving them.
 That didn’t include the 20 I kept for my daughter!
 I just reinvested all the money ($225) and did it again out of the back of my van and by taking them in laundry baskets into the kids’ private school.
 We’ve been a cash basis ever since.

 17. Proofreading and Editing

 Have you seen some of the tens of thousands of websites and blogs that are out there on the web?
-Just about every one of them need someone to handle proofreading and editing.
+Just about every one of them needs someone to handle proofreading and editing.
 If this is something you’re good at, either because of previous experience or because it’s something you simply like to do, there’s a huge market out there for it.

 There’s even plenty of opportunity outside the web.
 Virtually anything that’s written needs to be proofread and edited.
 This includes marketing and advertising material, business “white papers”, business proposals, and books – both printed books and ebooks.

 At the top of the list is Craigslist, which has dedicated sections for editing, as well as for “gigs” where you can pick up an odd assignment here and there.
 Once you get a few clients, you’ll be rolling with repeat business and referrals.

 18. Buying and Selling